Exunys/Exunys-ESP/README.md

 This project is in beta testing, feel free to create pull requests (you will get credited), issues or just contact me on any of my linked platforms.

 This project has been inspired from [AirHub](https://github.com/Exunys/AirHub) which has an improved version of my [old examplery discontinued wall hack script](https://github.com/Exunys/Wall-Hack).
-It has a CS:GO-styled look which looks beautiful for fps games.
+It has a FPS-styled look which looks beautiful for any game.

 This project is used in the new [AirHub V2](https://github.com/Exunys/AirHub-V2) where you can use and edit the configuration through a GUI (it also includes a really fast Aimbot).